mahnaz007/ImagePreprocessing/docs/usage.md

 # Preprocessing Pipeline for Neuroimaging Data (BIDSing, BIDS-Validation, and Defacing)
 This pipeline automates the preprocessing of neuroimaging data, including conversion Dicom data to the BIDS format, validation of the dataset, and defacing.
 It is designed for users working with neuroimaging data who need an efficient and standardized way to manage preprocessing steps before applying further analysis.

-The pipeline consists of three main steps:
+The pipeline consists of five main steps:
 - **BIDsing**: Converting raw neuroimaging data (e.g., DICOM) into BIDS format.
 - **BIDS Validation**: Validating the converted BIDS dataset to ensure compliance with the BIDS standard.
 - **Defacing**: Applying defacing to NIfTI files in the anatomical data by removing facisal features.
+- **MRIQC**: Performing quality control checks on the anatomical and functional data.
+- - **fMRIPrep**: : Preprocessing functional MRI data for subsequent analysis.

 ## Prerequisites
 Before running this pipeline, ensure you have the following installed: